offerland-canada/dockerfile-docker-git-aws/README.md

-# dockerfile-docker-git-aws
-Dockerfile with docker, git and awscli
+# Dockerfile with docker, git and awscli

+## Introduction

+This dockerfile contains installation for docker, git and awscli useful for using in gitlab-ci.